GeoscienceAustralia/ga_sar_workflow/insar/docs/governance/ContributingGeneral.md

 Additionally we may already have existing [Github issues](https://github.com/GeoscienceAustralia/gamma_insar/issues) with the `enhancement` label just waiting for someone's time and attention!

-Please refer to the [code contribution guide](ContributingCode.md) for details on getting stared on this process.
+Please refer to the [code contribution guide](ContributingCode.md) for details on getting started on this process.